jessebmiller/treacherous-winds/src/common-moves.md

 ## Comprehend

-When you closely study or read or situation or person.
+When you closely study or read a situation or person.
 Or when you, as a player, want your character to notice something about a situation or person
 ask: